antiden/macOS-cursors-for-Windows/README.md

 # macOS Sierra cursors for Windows (only 200%)

-Custom cursor macOS Sierra pack for Windows in 4K
+Custom cursor macOS Sierra pack for Windows in 4K and scale 200%

 ## How to use it: